mpetroff/pannellum/paper/paper.md

 2011, WebGL was a nascent technology, and the majority of existing panorama viewers for websites were then still based on Java or Adobe Flash plug-ins, which had supplanted QuickTime as the technology of choice.
 Since then, both the viewer and underlying technologies have matured immensely.
+As an aside, the name _Pannellum_ was derived as a portmanteau of "panorama" and "vellum," as this made a unique, pronounceable word, with "vellum" used as a quasi-synonym to the ``<canvas>`` drawing surface used by the viewer.

-An application programming interface (API) is provided, which allows external code to control the viewer and implement features such as custom buttons or integration with other web page elements, e.g., maps [@Gede2015; @Albrizio2013].
-Panoramic videos are supported via a bundled extension, which is built using the API.
+An application programming interface (API) is provided, which allows external code to control the viewer and implement features such as custom buttons or integration with other web page elements.
+One such example is integrating the viewer with a map [@Gede2015; @Albrizio2013; @OSM2018]; the locations where panoramas were taken can be displayed as markers on the map, whereby clicking a marker will open the corresponding panorama in the viewer.
+Panoramic videos---videos that cover up to a full 360 degrees of azimuth---are supported via a bundled extension, which is built using the API.
 The underlying rendering code is separate from the user interface code, which allows for more extensive customization and tighter integration with external code, if desired.
 This rendering code uses a pinhole camera model